-Spokane Roofing is factory-certified by Metal Sales™ Manufacturing Corporation in Spokane Valley, WA.
+Spokane Roofing is factory-certified by Metal Sales™ Manufacturing Corporation in Spokane Valley, WA and Firestone Building Products.
 We have the equipment, experience and expertise that many other commercial roofing contractors lack.
 Spokane Roofing even has its own in-house metal shop to fabricate custom parts, specific to commercial and industrial metal roofing applications.

 Prior to the introduction of TPO and PVC roofing membranes, metal roofs were the standard in the commercial/industrial roof market.
 We’ve proven ourselves in the installation of all types of commercial, industrial and public works roofing systems.
 We’re seeing more and more commercial customers looking at the advantages of metal roof systems.
 Clients in the Inland Northwest are happy to see Spokane Roofing offering additional options and a greater range of services.